-Saudi Arabia’s plans for a new Riyadh-based airline
+Saudi Arabia’s new Riyadh-based airline

 At the direction of Crown Prince Mohammed Bin Salman, Saudi Arabia is hoping to boost its tourism industry, as the country looks to diversify from oil.
 Saudi Arabia is hoping to welcome 100 million visitors per year by 2030, which is a lofty goal.
 The country put this plan into action shortly before the pandemic started, as Saudi Arabia started issuing readily available tourist visas.
 Of course coronavirus has been a setback in that regard.